fiberinc/handshake/README.md

 users into your app using third-party providers.
 In contrast, Handshake helps you **acquire** access tokens to access your users' accounts within other apps.

-We actually use next-auth's great catalog of providers under the hood, which greatly reduces our maintenance overhead.
+We actually use next-auth's large catalog of providers under the hood, which greatly reduces our maintenance overhead.

 ## Contributing

-Whether it's big or small, we love contributions.

-We love our contributors!
 Here's how you can contribute:

-Open an [issue](https://github.com/fiberinc/handshake/issues) if you believe you've encountered a bug.
+Open an [issue](https://github.com/fiberinc/handshake/issues) if you believe you've encountered a bug. \
 Make a [pull request](https://github.com/fiberinc/handshake/pulls) to add new features/make quality-of-life improvements/fix bugs.

 ## License